John-Brandon/PBR-Tier-System/README.md

 One of the goals of this project is to provide an opportunity to engage and grow the scientific community for simulation research on "Potential Biological Removal" (*aka* PBR.
 More on PBR below).
 We've decided to use GitHub as an open-source platform to ensure research transparency and reproducibility.

 We hope this project excites ideas and methodological approaches for reducing scientific uncertainty in the context of meeting the management objectives of the U.S. Marine Mammal Protection Act, or other related conservation objectives.
-We also offer this as a platform to test existing strategies, which haven't been formally tested yet.
+We also offer this as a platform to test existing strategies to calculate PBR, which haven't been formally tested yet.

-PBR is also a useful concept for scientists in other countries, so an open-source repository also engenders international collaboration.
+PBR is also a useful concept for scientists outside the U.S., who are looking to provide management advice, so an open-source repository also engenders international collaboration and sustainable management of human caused mortality of marine mammals.
 Finally, you just never know who might be reading this and want to collaborate on a scientifically interesting and challenging problem.
-For all the author knows, the reader might be a brilliant computer scientist working for a tech company, with a desire to improve an algorithm used to set limits on human caused mortality of marine mammals.
-Making this open source allows anyone with an internet connection to contribute to the code and algorithm development.
+For all we know, the reader might be a curious computer scientist working for a tech company, with a desire to improve an algorithm used to set limits on human caused mortality of marine mammals.
+Making this open source allows anyone with an internet connection to contribute to the code and development of algorithms.

 With all of that said, let's get into the fun, starting with some background...